mfinzi/equivariant-MLP/docs/notebooks/quickstart.md

 print(f"Basis matrix of shape {Q.shape}")
 ```

-These Lazy matrices are modeled after https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.LinearOperator.html.
-Unfortunately the larger matrices are harder to visualize, let us know if you have a good idea for how!
+These Lazy matrices are modeled after [scipy LinearOperators](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.LinearOperator.html).
+Unfortunately the larger matrices are harder to visualize as for the matrix above we need 84000 different colors!
+We are happy to field suggestions for visualizing very large bases.

 ```{code-cell} ipython3
 P =rep_map.symmetric_projector()